The Agricultural Sector of Pakistan

 Precision agriculture is a promising approach.
 It enables one to make the best use of one’s available resources.
 However, global resources are depleting at a fast pace; agricultural land has shrunken since the onset of industrialization, water crises are knocking at the door, and the price hike has crippled the purchasing power of the masses.
 To this, global warming has added fuel to the fire.
 All these factors have become detrimental to sustainable agriculture.

 Recently a tectonic shift in human instinct has been observed.
 Now, people are generating revenue from the trade and tech industry.
 Nonetheless, Pakistan is a developing state with a fragile economy and marginal stakes in technology.
 Yet, it has great potential in agriculture.
 The only thing it needs is to integrate technology with agriculture.
-It is not enough to work in a new environment but what’s important is the creation of an environment with the available resources.
+It is not enough to work in a new environment, what’s important is the creation of an environment with the available resources.

 If you want to submit your articles and/or research papers, please check the Submissions page.